Niclasapdk/digital_hardware_design/README.md

 # digital_hardware_design
-Repository for 3rd semester digital hardware design repository
+Repository for 3rd-semester digital hardware design for the Electronics Systems Engineer bachelor at Aalborg University

 # CMOD 7